aceresearch/climate/FERMI.md

 - 1000 cubic feet of natural gas produces 99 kWh.

 ### Forests
-- As of 2008, 1.3B hectares of tropical forest are deforested annually.
+- We lose around 6 million hectares of forest every year.
+- We want to plant approximately 1000 trees in every hectare.

 ## Notes
 * Note that IEA uses &ldquo;ton&rdquo; to mean metric ton.